Addthis Share Tools

 Archives of American Gardens: AAG is a leader in collecting, preserving and providing access to visual resources that document the history of gardens in America.
 This repository offers landscape designers, historians, researchers and garden enthusiasts access to a collection of more than 150,000 photographic images and records that document a wide range of historic and contemporary American gardens.

-Smithsonian Gardens Tree Collection: This collection includes more than 1,900 native and exotic specimens located throughout the Smithsonian museum grounds and gardens surrounding the National Mall.
+Living Plant Collection: Smithsonian Gardens’ Living Plant Collections are grown especially for education, horticultural display, conservation and research.
+They include more than 6,000 orchids from all over the world that are featured in interior plant displays across the Smithsonian museums as well as more than 1,900 native and exotic specimen trees located throughout the Smithsonian museum grounds and gardens surrounding the National Mall.
 In addition to offering visitors a chance to enjoy their beauty, these trees provide significant environmental benefits such as removing pollutants from the air, preventing soil erosion and furnishing habitat for urban wildlife.

 Garden Furnishings and Horticultural Artifacts Collection: Numbering more than 2,500 items, this collection lends insight into the horticulture and floriculture trades as well as historic garden design trends, particularly during the Victorian era (1837–1901).
 Scores of antique cast-iron garden furnishings from this collection, including fountains, benches and urns, are exhibited throughout the Smithsonian gardens.
 Of special note are more than 250 ornate bouquet holders worn for both function and fashion by women during the 19th century.
 Dozens of these silver, ivory and porcelain holders used to showcase posies that incorporated floral messages spelled out in the ‘language of flowers’ are displayed in the Smithsonian’s Ripley Center.